-Metal objects carried or worn by a person (e.g., jewelry, hair clips, tools) can be pulled toward the magnet and, if free to fly through the air, could strike an individual.
+Metal objects carried or worn by a person (e.g., jewelry, hair clips, tools) can be pulled toward the magnet and, if free to fly, could strike an individual.
 The MRI can cause pacemakers or stimulators implanted in the body to malfunction.
 There is also a risk that metallic objects in or on the body may be heated by the radio frequency waves, possibly causing burns.
 Individuals will be screened for implanted metal objects and will be asked to remove all other metal objects.
-Also, claustrophobia may be problematic, and individuals will be screened for this problem.
 Women of childbearing potential will be screened for pregnancy with a urine pregnancy test immediately before they go into the scanner.

-IV Line Placement:

-Having an IV line placed for this study may cause pain, minimal bruising at the site of insertion, or a small collection of blood (blood clot).
+IV Line Placement: Having an IV line placed for this study may cause pain, minimal bruising at the site of insertion, or a small collection of blood (blood clot).
 We will use a small injection of lidocaine (numbing medicine) before we place the IV line to minimize pain during these procedures.
 We will additionally minimize these risks by ensuring that only an experienced provider inserts the IV line into your arm.

-General Anesthesia:

-The risks for receiving general anesthesia are airway obstruction (meaning some part of your body tissue is blocking your breathing tube) and aspiration of your stomach contents (meaning the contents of your stomach are brought up your throat and into your lungs).
-Airway obstruction is unlikely and is easily managed with a variety of techniques and devices by an experienced, board certified anesthesiologist.
+General Anesthesia: The risks for receiving general anesthesia are airway obstruction (meaning some part of your body tissue is blocking your breathing tube) and aspiration of your stomach contents (meaning the contents of your stomach are brought up your throat and into your lungs).
+Airway obstruction is unlikely and is easily managed with a variety of techniques and devices by an experienced, board-certified anesthesiologist.
 To prevent aspiration of your stomach contents, we will ensure that you do not eat or drink anything 8 hours before the study.

-Study Drug:
+Study Drug: Propofol is FDA approved for use in patients undergoing anesthetic for medical treatment but is not approved for use in healthy volunteers.

-The known side effects associated with propofol, which are infrequent, include: irregular heart rate (fast or slow), hypotension (low blood pressure), an increase in blood lipids, nausea, cough, slight burning or stinging around the IV needle, mild itching and skin rash, numbness or tingly feeling, confusion, agitation, anxiety, muscle pain, and discolored urine.
-In extremely rare cases, inflammation of the pancreas, death or overdose (too much drug) is possible.
-Risks associated with propofol administration also can include: possible allergic reaction to the drug, infection due to microbial contamination, slowing of your breathing which may require placement of a breathing tube or machine to assist breathing, or a decrease in blood pressure which may require giving a drug or IV fluids to increase your blood pressure.
+The known side effects associated with propofol, which are infrequent, include: irregular heart rate (fast or slow), hypotension (low blood pressure), an increase in blood lipids, nausea, cough, slight burning or stinging around the

+IV needle, mild itching and skin rash, numbness or tingly feeling, confusion, agitation, anxiety, muscle pain, and discolored urine.

+In extremely rare cases, inflammation of the pancreas, death, or overdose (too much drug) is possible.

+Risks associated with propofol administration also can include possible allergic reaction to the drug, infection due to microbial contamination, slowing of your breathing which may require placement of a breathing tube or machine to assist breathing, or a decrease in blood pressure which may require giving a drug or IV fluids to increase your blood pressure.

 These effects will be minimized by preparing the dose in a sterile setting, avoiding large doses or rapid increases in how fast the drug is given to you, with the assistance of a utilizing a software program to design the dosage schedule for you and watching you carefully for any possible side effects during drug administration.
 These effects disappear when propofol is discontinued.

+Ultrasonic brain stimulation/Low Intensity Focused Ultrasound Pulsation (LIFUP) device: Previous studies have shown this device to be safe and effective.
+Most studies with ultrasound have reported no adverse events or evidence of anatomical damage.
+Mild and moderate symptoms were reported such as neck pain, sleepiness, muscle twitches, itchiness, and headache.